smithdavedesign/smithdavedesign/README.md

 - 👋 Hi, I’m Dave! @smithdavedesign
-- 👀 I’m a hard working problem solver who is passionate about new technology, machine learning, ai, and helping others develop.
+- 🚀 Passionate Problem Solver | Code, Coffee, and a Pinch of AI | Building a Better Tomorrow!
-- 🌱 I’m currently the lead developer at Solidigm => https://www.solidigm.com/
+- 🌱 I’m currently the Sr. tech lead at Solidigm => https://www.solidigm.com/
 - 💞️ I’m looking to collaborate on intresting and challanging projects
 - 📫 How to reach me